skojaku/qstest/README.md

     * qexp - Expansion.
     * qcnd - Conductance.

-  You can use your quality function of individual communities.
+  You can pass your quality function of individual communities to qstest.
 See ["How to pass my quality function to qstest"](#how-to-pass-my-quality-function-to-qstest).

  * `sfunc`  - Size function that computes the size of individual communities.
 Following size functions are available:
     * n - Number of nodes in a community.
     * vol - Sum of degrees of nodes in a community.

-    You can use your definition of the size of a community.
+    You can pass your size function to qstest.
 See ["How to pass my size function to qstest"](#how-to-pass-my-size-function-to-qstest).

  * `cdalgorithm` - Community detection algorithm.
-Following algorithms are available:
+Following algorithms (implemented in Networkx) are available:
     * louvain_algorithm - [Louvain algorithm](http://perso.crans.org/aynaud/communities/index.html).
     * label_propagation - [Label propagation algorithm](https://networkx.github.io/documentation/stable/reference/algorithms/generated/networkx.algorithms.community.asyn_lpa.asyn_lpa_communities.html#networkx.algorithms.community.asyn_lpa.asyn_lpa_communities).

-    You can use your algorithm for finding communities.
+    You can pass your community detection algorithm to qstest.
 See ["How to pass my community detection algorithm to qstest"](#how-to-pass-my-community-detection-algorithm-to-qstest).

  * `num_of_rand_net` (optional)  - Number of randomised networks.
 (Default: 500)
  * `alpha` (optional)  - Statistical significance level before the Šidák correction.
 (Default: 0.05)
  * `num_of_thread` (optional) - Maximum number of threads running in a CPU.
 (Default: 4)

 #### Output
- * `sg` - C-dimensional list. sg[c] = True if community c is significant, and sg[c] = False if it is insignificant.
+ * `sg` - C-dimensional list. sg[c] indicates that community c is significant (i.e., sg[c] = True) or insignificant (i.e., sg[c] = False).
  * `pvals` - C-dimensional list. pvals[c] is the p-value for community c.

 #### Example